-STUDENT COUNSELING SERVICE
+STUDENT COUNSELING SERVICES

-The Student Counseling Service is part of the Student Health Service and provides counseling and psychological services to full-time matriculated students in the Colleges of Medicine, Nursing, Health Related Professions, School of Public Health and the School of Graduate Studies.
-It is staffed by licensed clinical psychologists who have extensive academic and professional experience in the field of academic clinical counseling.
+Student Counseling Services is part of the Student Health Service and provides counseling and psychological services to full-time matriculated students in the Colleges of Medicine, Nursing, Health Related Professions, School of Public Health and the School of Graduate Studies.

-The Counseling Service is not a part of the administration of the University.
+It is staffed by licensed Clinical Psychologists who have extensive academic and professional experience in the field of academic clinical counseling.
+Counseling Services is not a part of the administration of the University.
 All information revealed to the counselor is strictly confidential and cannot be shared with another person without the student's consent; any exception is shared with the student before counseling begins.
-Limitations of confidentiality are also outlined on the Student Counseling web pages.
-In addition, counseling services offered at Downstate are free of charge to matriculated students.
+Limitations of confidentiality are also outlined within the Student Counseling web pages.

-The Student Counseling Service has been established to help students deal with academically related stress as well as with any other personal problem that can interfere with their performance in school.
+In addition, Counseling Services offered at Downstate are free of charge to matriculated students.
+Student Counseling Services has been established to help students deal with academically related stress as well as with any other personal problems that can interfere with their performance in school.
 Some of these problems include anxiety and fear, depression, low self-esteem, interpersonal difficulties, family problems, habit control problems (e.g. overeating, alcoholism, drug abuse, etc.).